hsuwanying/music-streaming-analytic/README.md

 2. 29,779 data entries where ts_listen is greater than released_date
 3. There are 2 records where ts_listen is earlier than the time when Deezer was founded (in 2006)

 To better understand user preferences, behaviors and listening patterns, a series of feature engineering was conducted.
 Time-related features such as year, month, day, weekday, is_weekend, hour, minutes and seconds were derived from ‘ts_listen’, which indicates the time a user starts to listen to a track.
 After that, season and sessions were derived from month and hour, and ladled with four seasons and six different time sessions.
 Last, user listening patterns including ‘listen_diff’, ‘listen_percent’,  ‘time_gap’,  ‘listen_start’,  ‘listen_end’ were created by aggregating ‘user_id’, ‘ts_listen’,  ‘user_age’,  ‘media_duration’ and ‘media_id’.
-More detail can be seen in Deezer_eda_result.ipynb file.
+More detail can be seen in [Deezer data analysis result](https://github.com/hsuwanying/music-streaming-analytic/blob/main/deezer_dataanalysis_result.ipynb)file.

 # Data Analysis
 ## User preference analysis